 We’d go so far as to recommend having video conferencing ready to go by the launch of your business.
 If you anticipate that most of your crew will be collaborating remotely once everything starts chugging along, you’ll be a step ahead.

-Choosing Paid Vs. Free Video Conferencing Software
+Should I Use Paid or Free Video Conferencing Software?

 If the features included on the free plan serve those needs sufficiently then there’s no immediate reason to upgrade.
 In fact, some companies already cover all their bases by simply using add-ons with Skype.